ubhranipreetish/SectionB_G-18_Flight_Delay_Analysis/README.md

 | **Operational View** | _Describe the detailed drill-down view_ |
 | **Main Filters** | _List the interactive filters used_ |

-Store dashboard screenshots in [`tableau/screenshots/`](tableau/screenshots/) and document the public links in [`tableau/dashboard_links.md`](tableau/dashboard_links.md).

 ---

 ## Key Insights

-_List 8-12 major findings from the analysis, written in decision language.
-Each insight should tell the reader what to think or act upon, not merely describe a chart._

 1. _Insight 1_
 2. _Insight 2_